emqx/emqx-docs/en_US/security/authz/redis.md

 ## Super user query command（super cmd）

-When performing ACL authentication, EMQX Broker will use the current client information to execute the user-configured superuser query command to query whether the client is a superuser.
+When performing ACL authentication, EMQX Broker will use the current client information to execute the user-configured superuser query command to check whether the client is a superuser.
 ACL query command is skipped when the client is superuser.

 ```bash
 # etc/plugins/emqx_auth_redis.conf